jamesthekee/jamesthekee.github.io/_posts/2024-04-06-epidemic-shader.md

 <iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/4cy3Rm?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>

-This shader has some extra flair, where I've coloured recovered cells based on a sinusoid of when they were infected.
+This shader has some extra flair, where I've coloured recovered cells based on the sine of when they were infected.

 ## Evolution